-- A minimum of 11 years of age and must sign, along with parents/carer, a code of conduct issued by Cambridge United. - Ball crew will be supervised by at least one Cambridge United member of staff. - Male and female staff will be used where possible to supervise mixed gender groups. - Staff should never be in any situation where they are left alone with a member ball crew. - All ball crew will receive Health and Safety induction prior to carrying out their duties (e.g. fire assembly points, safety around the pitchside etc). - All ball crew and parents/carers will be provided with the Match Day Designated Safeguarding Officers' contact details. - All Club staff supervising ball crew will have an enhanced DBS check and have completed the FA Safeguarding Children certification.
+- A minimum of 11 years of age and must sign, along with parents/carer, a code of conduct issued by Cambridge United. - Ball crew will be supervised by at least one Cambridge United member of staff.

+- Male and female staff will be used where possible to supervise mixed gender groups. - Staff should never be in any situation where they are left alone with a member ball crew. - All ball crew will receive Health and Safety induction prior to carrying out their duties (e.g. fire assembly points, safety around the pitchside etc). - All ball crew and parents/carers will be provided with the Match Day Designated Safeguarding Officers' contact details. - All Club staff supervising ball crew will have an enhanced DBS check and have completed the FA Safeguarding Children certification.

-Appendix c: Mascot policy
+Appendix C: Mascot policy

-Cambridge United will endeavour to ensure the safeguarding and protection of all mascots carrying out their duties at the Abbey Stadium whilst in the care of the Club to ensure a safe and enjoyable environment.
+Cambridge United will endeavour to ensure the safeguarding and protection of all mascots carrying out their duties for the First Team, Women's Team, Academy and Youth Development to ensure a safe and enjoyable experience.